Organic Eprints frontpage

 Tamm, Lucius; Bruns, Christian; Leifert, Carlo; Fuchs, Jacques G.; Thürig, Barbara; Specht, Nicole and Fliessbach, Andreas (2006) Impact of soil management practices on soil fertility and disease suppressiveness.
-Paper presented at Joint Organic Congress, Odense, Denmark, May 30-31, 2006.
+Paper at: Joint Organic Congress, Odense, Denmark, May 30-31, 2006.

 Summary